dyno-might/dyno-might.github.io/_posts/2024-11-21-more-chess.md

 <details markdown="1">
 <summary>
 If you want LLMs to do something, standard advice is to provide some examples.
 So I created three small examples of example boards and legal moves.
-I provided these in "correctly" using the API, not by jamming them into the user prompt.
+I provided these "correctly" using the API, not by jamming them into the user prompt.
 </summary>

 * **Input A**: `1.`